fulanii/rest-api-project/README.md

 Finally I made a country fun fact table where you can add a fun fact about any country using a ```POST```request, or edit/update the fun fact with a ```PUT``` request.

-By the way i did this project in fastapi [check it out](https://github.com/fulanii/fastapi-project)

 - [Read More](https://fulanii.github.io/rest-api-project/)